Managing your shares - frequently asked questions

 What is Capital Gains Tax?

 Capital Gains Tax is the tax paid on any profit or gain made by selling a chargeable asset (e.g. shares) for more than it was bought.
 Aviva plc is unable to advise individuals on matters of Capital Gains Tax.
-Please consult an independent financial adviser.
+You can find information at Capital Gains Tax: what you pay it on, rates and allowances: Overview - GOV.UK.
+If you are in any doubt, please consult an independent financial adviser.

 What is a registrar?